Membership

 Benefits of service: Scientific abstract reviewers earn two maintenance of certification activity points per term of service.
 Reviewers for the Residents’ Forums and the Poster Session also serve as judges for the Outstanding Surgery Residents’ Awards during the Surgery Summit and receive a $200 discount on Summit registration.

 Committee meetings: None.
-Attendance at the Residents’ Forum or Poster Session during the 2024 Surgery Summit is required for reviewers on those subcommittees.
-The 2024 Surgery Summit is October 24–26, 2024, in Phoenix, AZ.
+Attendance at the Residents’ Forum or Poster Session during the 2025 Surgery Summit is required for reviewers on those subcommittees.
+The 2025 Surgery Summit is October 23–25, 2025, in Seattle, WA.

 Prerequisite: None